piotrmurach/tty-pager/README.md

 ## 1. Usage

-The **TTY::Pager** upon initialization will choose the best available pager out of `SystemPager`, `BasicPager` or `NullPager`.
-If paging is disabled then a `NullPager` is used that simply prints content out to stdout, otherwise a check is performed to find native system executable to perform pagination natively with `SystemPager`.
-If no system executable is found, a `BasicPager` is used which is a pure Ruby implementation that will work with any ruby interpreter.
+The **TTY::Pager** on initialization will choose the best available pager out of `SystemPager`, `BasicPager` or `NullPager`.
+If paging is disabled then a `NullPager` is used and content is simply printed out to stdout, otherwise a check is performed to find system executable to perform pagination natively with `SystemPager`.
+However, if no system executable is found, a `BasicPager` is used which is a pure Ruby implementation that will work with any ruby interpreter.

 ```ruby
 pager = TTY::Pager.new
 ```

-Then to perform actual content pagination invoke `page` like so:
+Then to perform actual content pagination invoke `page` method with the content to paginate as the argument:

 ```ruby
 pager.page("Very long text...")